 Seller may not have the best repair job done, this way you can ensure the repairs are done to your standards

-A few things to keep in mind, the home inspector is only required to inspect what is readily accessible and there are limitations to what they will inspect.
+A few things to keep in mind, the home inspector can only realistically inspect what is readily accessible and there are limitations to what they will inspect.
 The report should be thorough but it will not go into exhaustive testing, for example testing for leaks of any kind.

 There are some instances where a home inspection will not be necessary, such as if you are buying a house that you plan to tear down to build a completely new house.
 For most people, a home inspection is crucial to do and can save you a lot of headache and money.